dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/LinuxContainers/readme.md

 You should see a similar execution to the following:
 ![image](https://user-images.githubusercontent.com/1712635/31640172-93efcca0-b291-11e7-970e-5b5e6bf07042.png)

-IMPORTANT: At this point, copy/cut the .PFX certifiacte file saved in the downloads forlder and save it in a secure place.
+IMPORTANT: At this point, copy/cut the .PFX certificate file saved in the downloads forlder and save it in a secure place.

 ## Install the certificate
 Install the certificate (by double-clicking on the .PFX file) under 'Current User' store location (by default location) and check it as exportable.